readthedocs/readthedocs.org/docs/user/guides/intersphinx.rst

-How to link to other documentation projects with Intersphinx
+How to Link to Other Documentation Projects With Intersphinx
 ============================================================

 This section shows you how to maintain references to named sections of other external Sphinx projects.